AndrejaCH/Pewlett-Hackard-Analysis/README.md

 <img src="Graphics/EmployeesTitleNODuplicates.PNG" width="50%" height="50%">
 </p>
 <p align="center">
-Table with the employee’s data that are retirement-ready without duplicates
+<i>Figure 2: Table with the employee’s data that are retirement-ready without duplicates</i>
 </p>

 **Overview of the code**